GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

             --zone us-central1-f

     The `size` parameter specifies the number of instances in the group.
-You may set it to a different value if desired.
+You can set it to a different value if desired.

 3. If you did not create the firewall rule while configuring a single instance above, do so now: